 What Does a Construction Manager Do?

 Nearly 75 percent of construction managers in America are independent contractors hired by clients in need of managers with specific work experience.
-An increasing number of those clients are demanding an education background for their managers that includes a minimum of a bachelor's degree in a related field.
-According to the Bureau of Labor Statistics, the median annual wage for construction managers in America is in the range of $82,790.
+Projects that use construction managers can range from small home renovation and remodeling jobs to larger commercial projects, like office buildings, hospitals, and schools.
+Many clients require an education background for managers that includes a minimum of a bachelor's degree in a related field.
+According to the Bureau of Labor Statistics, the median annual wage in 2017 for construction managers in America was $91,370.

 Responsibilities of a Construction Manager